mirkoalicastro/maven-version-refactor-plugin/README.md

 ## Description

 <!-- Plugin description -->
+Helps to refactor a Maven <strong>pom.xml</strong> replacing inline dependencies/plugins versions with a dedicated property.

 This IntelliJ plugin adds an intention action that suggests extraction of a dependency/plugin version in a POM using a property.

 It adds an entry to **Preferences | Editor | Intentions | SDK Intentions**.